chuhann/tp/docs/DeveloperGuide.md

 ## Appendix A. Product scope
 ### Target user profile

- - has a need to manage significant number of schedules
+ - Has a need to manage significant number of schedules
- - prefer desktop apps over other types
+ - Prefer desktop apps over other types
+ - Wants to manage their NUS module requirements
- - can type fast
+ - Can type fast
  - prefers typing to mouse interactions
- - is reasonably comfortable using CLI apps
+ - Is reasonably comfortable using CLI apps

 ### Value proposition
 All in one app to track tasks and their dates, monitor productivity and calculate cap.